kraflab/lmp/README.md

 This is a small tool for analyzing `.lmp` demo files, which are produced by the classic 90s fps Doom and its offspring source ports.
 The analyzer can handle vanilla **doom**, **boom**, and **mbf** formats currently.

-Support for heretic is available but experimental.
-You need to manually set the format with `--engine=heretic` since heretic predates versioned lmp formats.
+Support for heretic & hexen is available but experimental.
+You need to manually set the format with `--engine=heretic` or `--engine=hexen` since these games did not use a versioned lmp format.

 Run the analyzer with `ruby parse_lmp.rb -h` for basic usage instructions.